BuvinJT/distbuilder/docs/QuickStart.md

 features so as to provide a feel for what it does, and how it works.

-Note: The most astute observer may notice (on some platforms) that the stdout messages are not produced on the terminal by the binary version of the example (as normally seen by clicking the "Hello Tkinter" button).
-This is due to the fact it is a feature of PyInstaller, to "swallow" console messages produced by gui applications.
-This may be counterproductive for debugging though, and as such distbuilder provides a direct "solution" for this issue.
+Note: The most astute observer may notice (on most platforms) that the stdout/err messages are not produced on the terminal by the binary version of the example (as they are normally seen by clicking the "Hello Tkinter" button when run the raw .py script).
+This is caused by a feature of PyInstaller, to "swallow" console messages produced by gui applications and/or by additional platform details regarding standard output streams.
+This may be highly counterproductive for debugging, and as such distbuilder has included a direct solution for this issue.
 Refer to the [Testing](Reference.md#testing) section of the Reference Manual for more details.